mit6148/dtp/structure.md

 * Users (Sub, Kerberos, Email, Name, Given Name, Events signed up for)
 	* Each entry should only be accessible by the user to whom entry belongs
-* Events (ID, Course, Assignment, Location, Start Unix time, Stop Unix time)
+* Events (ID, Event Owner Sub, Course, Assignment, Location, Start Unix time, Stop Unix time)
 	* Can be accessed by any user (even when not authenticated) given that event is public (which all events will be in the MVP)
 * Logins (Unique ID, Sub, Expire time)